ShaiyaJ/omf/README.md

 That's what you get.

 OMF is built for smaller websites and apps.
-It's not *impossible* to make smaller apps with it, but you'll be expected to provide functionality for things yourself (in a similar philosophy to Raylib and Macroquad).
+It's not *impossible* to make larger apps with it, but you'll be expected to provide functionality for things yourself (in a similar philosophy to Raylib and Macroquad).
+Most noteably **sharing/syncing state between components**.
 This is what makes OMF so light.

+However, there is a silver lining.
+This means you can choose an approach that works best for your project - rather than relying on what the authors of a framework *think* suits your project best.

 ## Use
 To use OMF, include the source in a `<script>` tag in the `head` of your document.
 You can do this either by using the Github repo as a `src=` or by copy and pasting the source code directly into it.